w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 > "...vast numbers of people... [have] a low income, long commute and little career progression.
 Climate change will compound their difficulties, with increasing food prices and anxieties about the future.
 In such a context, it is unclear whether solidarity... will be a widespread response."[^1]

-[So claims Bendell](https://jembendell.com/2019/11/05/will-we-care-enough-to-matter-to-them-climate-justice-solidarity-and-deep-adaptation/).
+So claims Bendell.
 Morton posits in "agrilogistics" a far older demon.[^2] Maybe he and Butler would approve of it put this way: "being ecological", for contemporary human beings, is not an easy thing to be.

-Wicked problems tend to be things we're *inside*: like global heating, the bacteriological arms race, systems of institutional racism and state-sanctioned brutality, or SARS-CoV-2.
-In this warming web of stuff and life we are not alone.
+Wicked problems tend to be things we're *inside*: like global heating, the bacteriological arms race, systems of institutional racism and state-sanctioned brutality, the Holocene extinction, or SARS-CoV-2.
+In this warming web of stuff and life we are not yet alone.
 What now?

+---

 [^1]: Bendell, Jem. *Will We Care Enough to Matter to Them?
 Climate Justice, Solidarity and Deep Adaptation.* 5 Nov.
 2019.
 [^2]: Morton, Timothy. *Dark Ecology: For a Logic of Future Coexistence.* Columbia University Press, 2018.